 Field-hunting tip

-Look in hydrothermal veins and skarn deposits country — that is the host setting where armenite typically forms.
+Look in hydrothermal veins and skarn deposits country, the host setting where armenite typically forms.
 If you start seeing calcite, quartz, axinite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, often forming pseudo-hexagonal cyclic twins habit, so train your eye for that shape before scanning the outcrop.